xnaveira/foreman-host-builder/README.md

 ```
 #This is the template for the script input.
 It uses YAML that we'll be loaded as
 #a dictionary.
 The special key common contains the defaults common to all the
-#servers and we'll be removed from the dictionary once loaded.
+#servers and will be removed from the dictionary once loaded.
 #Make sure that the values corresponds with the names in Foreman (case
 #sensitive)
 servers: